Kenneth Pasternak: Career

 Pasternak began his career in 1979 at Spear, Leeds & Kellogg where he started as a librarian.
 Pasternak eventually worked his way up to senior vice president, limited partner, and trading room manager.
 He worked at Spear, Leeds & Kellogg until 1994.
-In 1999, Kenneth Pasternak, was named "Emerging Entrepreneur Of The Year" by Ernst & Young.
+In 1999, Pasternak, was named "Emerging Entrepreneur Of The Year" by Ernst & Young.

 Knight Securities

 In 1994, Pasternak co-founded Knight Trading Group along with Walter Raquet, which benefited exponentially from the advent of internet trading.
 Knight Trading went public in 1998 with a market capitalization of $7 billion.
-Pasternak served as the company's chief executive officer from its founding in 1995 until he retired on January 21, 2002.
-Pasternak also served on the company's board of directors from 1998 until January 31, 2002.
+Pasternak was the company's chief executive officer from its founding in 1995 until he retired in January 2002.
+Pasternak was on the company's board of directors from 1998 to January 2002.
 Under his leadership, Knight became the leading wholesale market maker in the United States securities markets.
 Pasternak and Raquet also took the company public in 1998 under the ticker symbol NITE, and its market capitalization exceeded $5 billion.

 In April 2000, Pasternak presented testimony to the US Senate Banking Committee on Competition and Transparency in the Financial Marketplace of the Future.
 In May 2001, Pasternak presented testimony to the U.S. Senate Committee on Banking, Housing and Urban Affairs regarding the implementation and future of decentralized markets.
 In 2001, Pasternak was ranked 9th on Forbes' financial services executive pay list, and number 51 overall, with a total compensation package of $26,488,000; this included a base salary of $250,000 and a cash bonus of $26,213,000.
 Because he owned founders' stock he was compensated primarily in cash, and in terms of cash, he was the highest paid CEO in 2001.
 Other notable financial services executives on this list included Henry Paulson Jr., the CEO of Goldman Sachs who ranked 70th on the list.

-Pasternak served on the board of directors of NASDAQ in 2001 to 2002 and the NASD board of governors in 2001 to 2002, and was an early-stage investor in the International Securities Exchange (ISE) in 1999.
+Pasternak was on the board of directors of NASDAQ in 2001 to 2002 and the NASD board of governors in 2001 to 2002, and was an early-stage investor in the International Securities Exchange (ISE) in 1999.

 In 2001, Kenneth Pasternak retired as CEO of Knight Trading Group.
 As described in Edgar Perez’s book, Knightmare on Wall Street: The Rise and Fall of Knight Capital and the Biggest Risk for Financial Markets, Pasternak claimed he didn’t expect to be CEO of a big company.
 “I was already looking for an opportunity to retire.
 I always saw myself as a business builder.
 I had some health issues.
 I had diabetes and weighed 325 pounds.”

 Chestnut Ridge Capital

-After retiring from Knight Trading Group, seeing a credit bubble, Pasternak founded Chestnut Ridge Capital, LLC, a northern New Jersey–based hedge fund, which also serves as the investing arm of the Pasternak family office.
+After retiring from Knight Trading Group, seeing a credit bubble, Pasternak founded Chestnut Ridge Capital, LLC, a northern New Jersey–based hedge fund, which also is the investing arm of the Pasternak family office.